Johnlon/integrated-circuit-tester/README.md

 -----

 - Its fun
-- It's time consuming
+- Its time sink
-- The power and ground lines should be made wider
+- The power and ground lines should be made wider - use design rules
-- Tweak the default track separation and width so they are more robust and lower resistance
+- Tweak the default track separation and width so they are more robust and lower resistance - use design rules
+- Check the design rules violations for clearance errors before committing

 Arduino
 -----